martin-ottens/proto2testbed/README.md

 - Proto²Testbed also allows real network interfaces of the Testbed Host to be integrated into a virtual testbed topology. **Integrations** are available to execute special functions on the Testbed Host during testbed runs.
 - With the right preparation, each testbed run has only a few seconds overhead for the creation and setup of the instances - a virtual topology is available in just a few seconds.
 - In addition to the fully automatic operation, numerous CLI features also allow a testbed to be used interactively - great for debugging or prototyping.
+- A checkpoint operation allows to execute several subsequent experiments on the same testbed setup with minimal loss of time between experiments.
 - Variables in the testbed configuration allows the test of different environments or scenarios.
 Especially with integration in CI/CD tools, Proto²Testbed can also be used as a tool for automatic software tests.

 > **Some important notes:**